arent-ninhnguyen/api-key-management/README.md

 ### Overview
 This application provides a comprehensive solution for managing API keys with advanced features for tracking usage, setting limits, and secure validation.
 It's built with a modern frontend architecture using Next.js and integrates with Supabase for backend functionality.

+### E2E Testing with Cypress
+This project uses Cypress for end-to-end testing.
+The tests verify the functionality of the API key management features, dashboard, and playground.
+See the [E2E Testing with Cypress](#e2e-testing-with-cypress) section below for details on running tests.

 ### Core Components

 #### 1. Dashboard